 From now on, the path goes steadily uphill through wooded areas, partly in serpentines always in the direction of the mountain hut.
 From time to time the woods become clearer and we can see the Haldensee and over Nesselwängle into the wide valley.
 The nature of the terrain is very different, but from a technical point of view does not present us with any major challenges.

 After about 1:30 hours we are directly below the Gimpelhaus and a short time and a few hairpin bends later directly in front of it.
 If you want to or if you decide later on to descend via the Tannheimer Hütte, you can now strengthen yourself for the last section.
 But I recommend to postpone the snack a little.
 After all, the snack* tastes twice as good after a successful ascent 😉.
-It does not matter whether one takes it in the Gimpelhaus or in the Tannheimer Hütte 😉 (Attention: Tannheimer Hütte is not open at the moment!
-[Status: 05/2020])
+It does not matter whether one takes it in the Gimpelhaus or in the Tannheimer Hütte 😉 (Note: The hut Tannheimer Hütte has been open again since summer 2024!)

 * In Bavaria the snack is called Brotzeit, in Tyrol Jause.